 All Critics (21)

 | Top Critics (10)

 | Rotten (20)

 Based on Pulitzer Prize-winning poet C.K.
 Williams's autobiographical work, "The Color of Time" is about poetry, though it has none to speak of.

 "The Color of Time" is an odd bird in that its 12 cooks don't necessarily spoil the broth.
 The problem is that they leave it as broth.

 The film is too sincere an expression of admiration for this poet's work to feel pretentious, but it's like a music video for the poems, often literal in its biographical readings.

 A cool concept, and A for effort.

 Franco makes a lot of art, both good and bad.
 But no one provides a bolder example of the vanishing lines that used to separate movie stars, fringe artists, and working actors.

-Audience Reviews for The Color of Time
+There are no featured reviews for The Color of Time at this time.